Mays Landing, NJ 08330 View Profile & Reviews

-One of the important decisions when you or your loved one chooses between drug and alcohol rehabs in DE is deciding between Inpatient versus Outpatient Rehabilitation.
-Many people are fast to jump on outpatient rehabilitation thinking it will be easier and more affordable.
+One of the important determinations when you or your loved one chooses between drug and alcohol rehabs in DE is deciding between Residential versus Outpatient Rehab.
+Many people are fast to jump on outpatient rehab thinking it will be more convenient and less expensive.
 While this is sometimes the case, statistics indicate those choosing residential treatment in 48-day, 60-day or 90-day programs are more likely to be successful long-term.
-Wherever you decide to get rehab, the first step is making a choice!
+Wherever you decide to get rehabilitation, the first step is making a choice!

 - Bethany Beach